Project 3: Inhibition of SCD1 As a Therapeutic Strategy for Hepatocellular Carcinoma

-In preliminary studies, project researchers in the Mayo Clinic Hepatobiliary SPORE identified SCD1 protein in hepatocellular carcinoma tissues.
+In preliminary studies, investigators in this project in the Mayo Clinic Hepatobiliary SPORE identified SCD1 protein in hepatocellular carcinoma tissues.
 Through a combined computational and synthetic chemistry approach, they synthesized several novel SCD1 inhibitors.

 The project's lead SCD1 inhibitor, SSI-4, dose-dependently inhibited cell proliferation in hepatocellular carcinoma cell lines and demonstrated synergy with sorafenib and in vivo anti-tumor activity.
 SSI-4 has excellent oral bioavailability and is well tolerated with long-term daily dosing.
 The SCD1 blockade led to endoplasmic reticulum stress followed by apoptotic cell death.

-In this project in the Hepatobiliary SPORE, researchers are evaluating SSI-4 alone and in combination with other therapies in preclinical hepatocellular carcinoma animal models, as a prelude to early-phase clinical trials for hepatocellular carcinoma.
-The researchers are also seeking predictive biomarkers of response that could be clinically useful.
+We're evaluating SSI-4 alone and in combination with other therapies in preclinical hepatocellular carcinoma animal models as a prelude to early-phase clinical trials for hepatocellular carcinoma.
+We're also seeking predictive biomarkers of response that could be clinically useful.

 - Determine the contribution of monounsaturated fatty acid-induced noncanonical autophagy and the effect of SCD1 on hepatocellular carcinoma cell sensitivity to anti-cancer treatments or nutrient deprivation